Morgan McSweeney: Resignation statement of Starmer’s chief of staff in full

 ’In public life responsibility must be owned when it matters most...
 In the circumstances, the only honourable course is to step aside’

-Morgan McSweeney has resigned as the Keir Starmer’s Downing Street chief of staff over his role in the appointment of Peter Mandelson as US ambassador.
+Morgan McSweeney has resigned as Sir Keir Starmer’s Downing Street chief of staff over his role in the appointment of Peter Mandelson as US ambassador.

-Mr McSweeney pushed for Lord Mandelson to be appointed as the ambassador to the US and his position became increasingly untenable as pressure on Starmer mounted over the scandal, which followed the release of emails underlining the extent of Mandelson’s links with the convicted child sex offender Jeffrey Epstein.
+Mr McSweeney pushed for Lord Mandelson to be appointed as the ambassador to the US and his position became increasingly untenable as pressure on Sir Keir mounted over the scandal, which followed the release of emails underlining the extent of Lord Mandelson’s links with the convicted child sex offender Jeffrey Epstein.

 Click here to follow the latest in our live blog

-McSweeney resigned saying he took “full responsibility” for advising Starmer to appoint Mandelson, a decision that had undermined trust in Labour, the country and politics itself, and that it was the “honourable course” for him to go.
+Mr McSweeney resigned saying he took “full responsibility” for advising Sir Keir to appoint Lord Mandelson, whose actions he said had undermined trust in Labour, the country and politics itself, and that it was the “honourable course” for him to go.

 "After careful reflection, I have decided to resign from the government.